massung/phaser-template/README.md

 phaser-template (master)$ npm install
 ```

-At this point, you can already launch the template as-is via Electron:
+At this point, you can already build and launch the template as-is:

 ```
+phaser-template (master)$ jake build

 phaser-template (master)$ .\node_modules\.bin\electron.cmd .
 ```